SamG101-Developer/SPP-Compiler-5/Writerside/topics/Concurrency.md

 data flow between the caller and the coroutine.
 They are defined in the same way as a function or method, but they require the `cor` keyword rather than `fun`.

-Coroutine return types are constrained to generators or borrows, as explored below.
-Typically, there will be `gen` expressions inside the coroutine, to generate or yield values to the caller.
-Assigning a value from the `gen` expression allows data back into the function on resuming (for generators).
+Coroutine return types are constrained to generators, as explored below.
+Typically, there will be any number of `gen` expressions inside the coroutine, to generate or yield values to the caller.
+Assigning a value from the `gen` expression allows for sending data back into the coroutine on resuming.

 ## Coroutine Return Types